Paris: Tourism

-As of 2024, Paris was considered the most attractive city in the world for 4 years in a row, by the Euromonitor Global Cities Destination Index.
+As of 2024, Paris was considered the most attractive city in the world for 4 years in a row by the Euromonitor Global Cities Destination Index.
 However, by the number of tourists coming from other countries, it was only in 9th place.

 Tourism continued to recover in the Paris region in 2022, increasing to 44 million visitors, an increase of 95 percent over 2021, but still 13 percent lower than in 2019.

 Greater Paris, comprising Paris and its three surrounding departments, received a record 38 million visitors in 2019, measured by hotel arrivals.
 These included 12.2 million French visitors.
 Of the foreign visitors, the greatest number came from the United States (2.6 million), the United Kingdom (1.2 million), Germany (981 thousand), and China (711 thousand).

-In 2018, measured by the Euromonitor Global Cities Destination Index, Paris was the second-busiest airline destination in the world, with 19.10 million visitors, behind Bangkok (22.78 million) but ahead of London (19.09 million).
+In 2018, Paris was the second-busiest airline destination in the world, with 19.10 million visitors, behind Bangkok (22.78 million) but ahead of London (19.09 million).
 In 2016, 393,008 workers in Greater Paris, or 12.4 percent of the total workforce, were engaged in tourism-related sectors such as hotels, catering, transport and leisure.

 Paris's top cultural attractions in 2022 were the Louvre Museum (7.7 million visitors), the Eiffel Tower (5.8 million visitors), the Musée d'Orsay (3.27 million visitors) and the Centre Pompidou (3 million visitors).

 In 2019, Greater Paris had 2,056 hotels, including 94 five-star hotels, with a total of 121,646 rooms.
 In 2019, in addition to the hotels, Greater Paris had 60,000 homes registered with Airbnb.
 Under French law, renters of these units must pay the Paris tourism tax.
 The company paid the city government 7.3 million euros in 2016.

 A minuscule fraction of foreign visitors suffer from Paris syndrome, when their experiences do not meet expectations.